xymaxim/allisbns/docs/overview.rst

 Limit output
 ============

 By design, datasets are considered immutable after creation.
-So, if you need to limit the output (for example, to get all filled ISBNs with prefix '979'), then you will need to crop a dataset before:
+Moreover, there is no way to limit the output of some methods.
+If you need, for example, to get all filled ISBNs with prefix '979', then you will need to crop a dataset before:

 .. code-block:: python